-At official Ironman events the fastest times were both set at Ironman Texas in 2018, where Australia’s Melissa Hauschildt went 8:31:05 and Matt Hanson went 7:39:25.
+Prior to those record-setting performances in 2021 and 2022, the previous world-best times at official Ironman events were both set at Ironman Texas in 2018, where Australia’s Melissa Hauschildt went 8:31:05 and Matt Hanson went 7:39:25.
 Those results have not come without controversy, unfortunately.
 Amongst numerous issues on a day, the bike course was reportedly shortened to 110 miles (as opposed to the normal 112) and originally Ironman said it would not ratify any records.
 A few days later Ironman reversed that decision, which meant that Hauschildt broke Chrissie Wellington’s previous Ironman best time of 8:33:36 set at Ironman South Africa in 2011, while Hanson beat Tim Don’s record-setting time from Ironman Brazil in 2017 of 7:40:23.

 Ironman World Championship records

 The famed race in Kona has seen a flurry of record-setting days over the last few years.
 In 2019 Jan Frodeno went 7:51:13 on the Big Island to break Patrick Lange’s course record from the previous year of 7:52:39.
 The women’s record is held by Daniela Ryf, who shattered the record she set in 2016 of 8:46:46 by over 20 minutes in 2018 with her 8:26:18 finishing time.

 Fastest Canadian full-distance times:

 The fastest Canadian men’s time was set by Sanders at the Tri-Battle Royale, where he went 7:43:30.
 Jen Annett set the fastest Canadian women’s time – 8:49:27 – at Ironman Texas.
 Heather Fuhr’s 8:51:22 at Ironman Austria in 2002 remains the second fastest Canadian time.